yaxra/vulnserver/README.md

 ---

 This is a simple server that listens on port 9999 for TCP connections.
-It's useful for the first steps in learning about buffer overflow and reverse engineering.
+It's useful for the first steps in learning about buffer overflow and disassembling.

 The server uses a DLL with a gadget that helps point to the shellcode address.
 The gadget is written directly in assembly for better control in this case study.